 A large number of girls learn musical instruments at Coloma with highly qualified visiting staff – instruments range from strings, woodwind, brass and percussion to guitars of all kinds and even the harp.
 Many girls also take up the opportunity to have individual singing lessons from Year 9 upwards.

-Music is a well respected subject to study at university or Music Conservatoire, and many Coloma girls go on to have successful careers as performers or teachers, for example.
+Many Coloma girls go on to have successful careers in music, as performers or teachers, for example.

-In Year 7 the girls have a weekly Music lesson and also a weekly Singing lesson, where all sorts of skills are learnt and all sorts of songs are sung.
-Every girl in Year 7 is also a member of the Junior Choir, and will participate in the Christmas Concert and a staged musical.
+In Year 7 the girls have a weekly music lesson and also a weekly singing lesson, where all sorts of skills are learnt and all sorts of songs are sung.
+Every girl in Year 7 is also a member of the Junior Choir, and will participate in the Christmas Concert and a summer production.

-By the end of Year 7, all girls will be able to read and notate music, have a sound knowledge of the elements of music (such as pitch, rhythm, dynamics, texture, etc.) have a basic overview of the styles and trends of the Baroque, Classical and Romantic eras, and be able to recognise these styles and elements whilst listening to music.
+By the end of Year 7, all girls will be able to read and notate music, have a sound knowledge of the elements of music (such as pitch, rhythm, dynamics, texture, etc.), have a basic understanding of the instruments of the orchestra and will notate an orchestral piece onto professional music software.
+They will begin composing music, with a composition based on a work of art, and another to accompany a scene from a silent film.
 Other topics covered include keyboard skills and music technology skills, through the use of keyboards and Garageband respectively.

 Girls are encouraged to participate in the St. Anthony’s Singers and also in at least one instrumental group, should they be learning an instrument.

 These trends are continued in Year 8, building on the skills and knowledge acquired in Year 7.
-One weekly Music lesson and one Singing lesson continue to be taught.
+In Year 8 one weekly Music lesson is taught to all pupils, and all students are encouraged to continue singing in Junior Choir.

-Topics covered in Year 8 include World music, featuring African Drumming, Indonesian Gamelan and Samba, and the bias is very much on playing these instruments and learning at first hand the skills required.
-Much fun is also to be had in these units, as well as much noise made.
-The Singing lessons provide a useful platform to introduce songs from other parts of the world, too.
+Topics covered in Year 8 include World Music, featuring African Drumming, Indonesian Gamelan and Samba, with a focus on playing these instruments and learning first-hand the skills required.
 Other topics learnt include Bass (including the study of the bass clef), the study and performance of the Blues (including the beginnings of chords and harmony), Variations and Minimalism.

 In Year 9 one weekly Music lesson is taught to all pupils, and, although we do not officially start the Music GCSE syllabus, it is a good opportunity to cover one or two aspects (in particular, set works from musicals and from Queen) of the specification, to build interest and skills for the GCSE.